Powerful audio processor, synthesizer, noise machine, rapidly modifiable instrument. A platform for experimental practice and organic discovery.

 what is CV?

-control voltage is an analog method for changing parameters, such as pitch, for various synthesizers. on the top panel are 3.5mm jacks, 4 input and 4 output which use 0-10V. these are compatible with the widely popular euro format.
+Control voltage is an analog method for changing parameters, such as pitch, for various synthesizers.
+On the top panel are 3.5mm jacks, 4 input and 4 output which use 0-10V.
+These are compatible with the widely popular eurorack format.

 are the encoders amazing?

 Yes.
 They are very high resolution and optical, hence noiseless and capable of detecting very tiny movements.

 can i plug in a guitar or contact mic into aleph?

 Yes.
 A gain switch and analog input gain stage allow the aleph to be easily inserted in various audio paths– for example a stomp box chain.
 Given the 4 inputs and 4 outputs, various feedback paths and mixing schemes can be achieved readily.

 Yes.
 The SD card stores applications and presets but also completely arbitrary data.
 Some applications will handle sample imports.
 A few minutes of samples can be loaded in RAM so applications might typically deal with drumkits and short phrases.